satisfactorymodding/smr-frontend/CONTRIBUTING.md

 ## Committing Changes

 Our repo is designed to help you throughout your contribution to maintain our code and commits in a way that allows for automatic deployment.
 To that end we have a few steps that occur for each change you submit.

+You may need to run `pnpm format` to format your code before it will pass the commit hooks because the linters cares about file line endings and Git may switch them around on you.

 ### On Your Local